-In Advent 2020, Presbyterians across the country are invited to join a denomination-wide book study on Amy-Jill Levine’s Light of the World: A Beginner’s Guide to Advent.
+In Lent 2021, Presbyterians across the country are invited to join a denomination-wide book study on Amy-Jill Levine’s Entering the Passion of Jesus.

-Guided by Levine’s knowledge of the New Testament, strong storytelling skills and deep love of the gospels, Presbyterians will journey through Advent reflecting on the birth of Jesus as it is told in the first two chapters of the gospels of Matthew and Luke.
+Guided by Levine’s deep knowledge of the New Testament and strong storytelling skills, Presbyterians will journey through Lent reflecting on the Passion of Jesus as it is told in the gospels.

-Light of the World: A Beginner’s Guide to Advent
+Entering the Passion of Jesus: A Beginner’s Guide to Holy Week

-The book provides a rich and challenging learning experience for people from different stages in their Christian journey.
-As Levine draws us deep into the Nativity stories of Matthew and Luke, you’ll find yourself pondering allusions to Jewish texts and Roman history that you hadn’t noticed before, making connections to other stories in the gospels, and exploring themes that are as relevant today as they were when Jesus was born: birth and death, youth and aging, taxation and immigration, revelation and hope.
+The book supplies a rich and challenging learning experience for people from various stages in the Christian journey.
+As Levine draws us deep into the history of last days before Jesus’ crucifixion, you will find yourself pondering allusions to Jewish texts and Roman history that you had not noticed before, making connections to other stories in the Gospels, and exploring themes that are as relevant today as they were in Jesus’ time.